ethitter/eth-redirect-to-latest-post/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Redirect a chosen slug, "latest" by default, to, well, the latest post.
+Redirect a chosen slug, "latest" by default, to, well, the most-recently published post.

 == Description ==

 Once activated, a given slug will redirect to whatever is the most recently-published post on the site.
-By default, the slug is `latest`.

-`latest`, the default slug, can be changed from the Permalinks settings screen.
+By default, the slug is `latest`, but it can be changed from the Permalinks settings screen.

 == Installation ==